DataDog/integrations-core/docs/dev/create_a_tile.md

 For more information, see [Integrations Assets Reference][22].

+## Open a pull request

 Before you open a pull request, run the following command to catch any problems with your integration:
 ```
 ddev validate all <INTEGRATION_NAME>
 ```

-## Open a pull request

-Commit changes to your feature branch and push your changes to the remote repository.
+Next, commit all changes to your feature branch and push your changes to the remote repository.
 Open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][26] repository.
 After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Review process